 Transplant prescription funding sources, problems, and solutions

-- In addition, the resident will actively participate in development, implementation, and revision of Collaborative Practice Agreements for transplant pharmacists at UTC.
+- In addition, the resident will actively participate in the implementation, and revision of a Drug Therapy Management Protocol for transplant pharmacists at UTC.

 Successful completion of at least one transplant research project is required to fulfill the requirements and to obtain a certificate of graduation from the residency program.
 Research will focus on the evaluation of a transplant pharmacotherapy-related issue.
 The resident must adhere to the established timeline for the project to assure successful completion during the one-year residency.
 The research project topic may be an idea of the resident, from a suggested list, or individually assigned.
 The project will be directly supervised by the RPD and/or a preceptor with expertise in the selected discipline.
 The research project proposal must be approved by the RPD, and if applicable, must also be approved by the UT Health San Antonio Investigational Review Board and the UHS Research Committee.